ialsina/DocToMood/README.md

 # DocToMoodle

-CLI tool to parse DOCX multiple-choice questions into Moodle XML and DOCX.
+CLI and GUI tool to parse DOCX multiple-choice questions into Moodle XML and DOCX.

 ## Installation